-For the year ended December 31, 2019, operating lease expense was \$10.8 million.
-For the year ended December 31, 2019, the Company paid \$4.9 million for amounts included in the measurement of operating lease liabilities and recorded \$21.8 million of right-of-use assets and \$19.4 million of tenant improvements paid through lease incentives in exchange for new operating lease liabilities.
+For the years ended December 31, 2020, and 2019, the operating lease expense was \$11.1 million and \$10.8 million, respectively.
+For the years ended December 31, 2020, and 2019, the Company paid \$9.6 million and \$4.9 million, respectively, for amounts included in the measurement of operating lease liabilities and recorded \$1.7 million and \$21.8 million, respectively, of right-of-use assets and \$0.5 million and \$19.4 million, respectively of tenant improvements paid through lease incentives in exchange for new operating lease liabilities.

-Commitments under finance leases are not significant.
+Commitments under finance leases are not significant for the years ended December 31, 2020, and 2019.

-Supplemental balance sheet information related to operating leases was as follows:
+Supplemental balance sheet information related to operating leases were as follows: